George Gershwin: Musicals, Europe and classical music: 1924–1928

 In 1924, Gershwin composed his first major work, Rhapsody in Blue, for orchestra and piano.
 It was orchestrated by Ferde Grofé and premiered by Paul Whiteman's Concert Band, in New York.
 It subsequently went on to be his most popular work, and established Gershwin's signature style and genius in blending vastly different musical styles, including jazz and classical music, in revolutionary ways.
+In the following year he wrote his "Piano Concerto in F", which has also become an established part of the classical repertoire.

 In the same year, George and Ira Gershwin collaborated on a stage musical comedy Lady Be Good, which included such future standards as "Fascinating Rhythm" and "Oh, Lady Be Good!".

+In April 1925, the Broadway musical Tell Me More opened at the Gaiety Theatre in New York.
+In May 1925 it opened at the Winter Garden theatre in London which was directed by Clifford Whitley from The Co-Optimists.
+A massive smash hit that ran for 263 performances.
+This show officially anchored Elsa Macfarlane as an elite West End star, she performed alongside comedy king Leslie Henson.

-They followed this with Oh, Kay!
+George and Ira Gershwin followed this with Oh, Kay!
 (1926), Funny Face (1927) and Strike Up the Band (1927 and 1930).
 Gershwin allowed the latter song, with a modified title, to be used as a football fight song, "Strike Up The Band for UCLA".

 In the mid-1920s, Gershwin stayed in Paris for a short period, during which he applied to study composition with the noted Nadia Boulanger, who, along with several other prospective tutors such as Maurice Ravel, turned him down, afraid that rigorous classical study would ruin his jazz-influenced style.
-Maurice Ravel's rejection letter to Gershwin told him, "Why become a second-rate Ravel when you're already a first-rate Gershwin?"
 While there, Gershwin wrote the tone poem An American in Paris.
 This work received mixed reviews upon its first performance at Carnegie Hall on December 13, 1928, but it quickly became part of the standard repertoire in Europe and the United States.